Medieval dance: Couple dances

 Another literary mention comes from a later period in Germany with a description of couple dancing in Wolfram von Eschenbach's epic poem Parzival, usually dated to the beginning of the 13th century.
 The scene occurs on manuscript page 639, the host is Gawain, the tables from the meal have been removed and musicians have been recruited:

-Now give your thanks to the host that he did not restrain them in their joy.
-Many a fair lady danced there in his presence.

-The knights mingled freely with the host of ladies, pairing off now with one, now with another, and the dance was a lovely sight.

-Together they advanced to the attack on sorrow.
-Often a handsome knight was seen dancing with two ladies, one on either hand.

 Eschenbach also remarks that while many of the noblemen present were good fiddlers, they knew only the old style dances, not the many new dances from Thuringia.

 The early 14th century Codex Manesse from Heidelberg has miniatures of many Minnesang poets of the period.
 The portrait of Heinrich von Stretelingen shows him engaged in a "courtly pair dance" while the miniature of Hiltbolt von Schwangau depicts him in a trio dance with two ladies, one in each hand, with a fiddler providing the music.